Jimmy Wedell: Wedell-Williams Museum

 Patterson Louisiana hosts the Wedell-Williams Aviation Museum.

 Death

 In 1934, Wedell was involved in not only air racing but also exhibition flying and even flight training.
-During flight training, he was killed in an accident on June 24, 1934.
+During flight training, he was killed in an accident on June 24, 1934 in Patterson, Louisiana.

 Wedell's death received national attention where he was remembered for his love of speed, his innovations in the design of racing planes, and his reputation for "donating his time and talents to those in need".
 His obituaries included a column by Will Rogers and an article in Time magazine.
 Wedell is buried in the Columbia Cemetery in West Columbia, Texas.